matrix-toolbox/CHM_CATALOG/README.md

 # chm

-Set of Matlab and Mathematica scripts supporting the [catalogue](http://chaos.if.uj.edu.pl/~karol/hadamard/) of complex Hadamard matrices.
+Set of Matlab scripts supporting the [catalogue](http://chaos.if.uj.edu.pl/~karol/hadamard/) of complex Hadamard matrices.
 Scripts were prepared and tested in:
 ```
 9.1.0.441655 (R2016b) % Matlab
-10.1 (* Mathematica *)
 ```
-respectively.
 Matlab scripts should also be runnable in Octave environment.

 ## nomenclature (Matlab)